PatrikZh/holbertonschool-validation/module3_task2/DEPLOY.md

 # What is the archive and how to unarchive it?

---- The archive is named `awesome-website.zip`.
-Run command `unzip awesome-website.zip` to unarchive it.
+--- Archive named `awesome-website.zip` Command `unzip awesome-website.zip`unarchive

 ## What are the commands to start and stop the application?